Peer Support Service

 What is a Peer Pod?

 Are you looking to join a community of people affected by multiple sclerosis (MS) who just get it?
-Whether you’ve newly diagnosed, have been living with the condition for a while or support a friend or loved one, our groups can offer you valuable support.
+Whether you’ve been newly diagnosed, have been living with the condition for a while or support a friend or loved one, our groups can offer you valuable support.

 Our Peer Pods are a collection of online groups that are open to anyone affected by MS. These regular sessions are held via Zoom and facilitated by volunteer peer supporters who live with the condition themselves, so you’ll be able to relate to them and others.